 Post-traumatic amnesia (PTA) has long been used as a predictor of outcome in those with TBI.
 A recent study (Wilde, EA, Bigler, ED et al. 2006) showed that a correlation between the duration of PTA in the existence of atrophy of brain tissue following an accident exists.
 The longer the period of PTA the higher the rate of brain tissue atrophy following an injury.

 Persons suffering from intractable chronic pain have found relief in monitoring their own brain waves on a functional MRI scanner.
 After some training, the volunteers were able to make changes in the way their brains processed the pain signals and reported feeling less pain.
 The Stanford University study physicians caution that much is yet to be done but a company called Omneuron is trying to develop the equipment for commercial use.

 CURE FOR COCAINE HABIT?

 Because many who suffer traumatic brain injury can develop addiction problems, a recent finding could provide some help.
-Cocaine addicts, who were hospitalized, were given a supplement known as NAC (N-acetylcysteine), which appear to lessen the desire for the drug.
-MRI’s taken of the patient’s brain saw a difference associated with the supplement.
+Cocaine addicts, who were hospitalized, were given a supplement known as NAC (N-acetylcysteine), which appeared to lessen the desire for the drug.
+MRI’s taken of the patients’ brains saw a difference associated with the supplement.

 MOLECULAR DAMAGE FROM TBI ONGOING FOR YEARS

 In a recent paper further evidence of secondary or delayed cell death following TBI was shown.
-The diffuse and wide spread damage is progressive and prolonged for months or years after the initial insult.
-Areas continued to be vulnerable to such ongoing destruction are the cortex, hippocampus, thalamus, striatum and subcortical nuclei.
+The diffuse and widespread damage was progressive and prolonged for months or years after the initial insult.
+Areas that continued to be vulnerable to such ongoing destruction are the cortex, hippocampus, thalamus, striatum and subcortical nuclei.